How to Configure Microphone in OBS

-Before starting microphone configuration, it's important to make sure the equipment itself is working correctly.
-Most problems occur even before launching OBS Studio, so you need to check the physical connection first.
-Make sure the cable is firmly inserted and the Mute or power button on the microphone body is not pressed.
+Before starting microphone configuration, it's important to ensure the equipment itself is working correctly.
+Most problems arise even before launching OBS Studio, so you first need to check the physical connection.
+Make sure the cable is firmly inserted and the Mute button or power switch on the microphone body itself is not pressed.

-It's also important to understand what type of microphone you're using: USB microphone, XLR through audio interface, or headset.
+It's also important to understand what type of microphone you're using: USB mic, XLR through audio interface, or headset.
 It's not recommended to connect multiple microphones simultaneously without necessity, as this complicates setup and often leads to conflicts.
-Typical problems at this stage are complete silence, strong background noise, voice interruptions, or situation when device is not detected.
+Typical problems at this stage include complete silence, strong background noise, voice interruptions, or situations where the device is not detected.

 Checking Microphone in Windows

-Before setting up anything in OBS, you need to check system settings.
-In Windows, the microphone should be selected as the main input device.
+Before configuring anything in OBS, you need to check system settings.
+In Windows, the microphone must be selected as the main input device.
 Check that the right device is added and active, not the laptop's built-in microphone.

-Pay attention to gain: the level indicator should respond to voice.
-Also make sure applications are allowed access to the microphone.
+Pay attention to gain: the level indicator should respond to your voice.
+Also make sure applications are allowed to access the microphone.
 If the system doesn't receive sound, OBS won't be able to hear it either.
 This is a basic but critically important parameter, without which further steps are meaningless.

-Separately, it's worth paying attention to the environment.
-Even a good microphone will sound bad if there's a fan, air conditioner nearby, or mechanical keyboard is too close.
-Before moving on to software configuration, it's advisable to minimize background sources.
+Special attention should be paid to the environment.
+Even a good microphone will sound bad if a fan, air conditioner is working nearby, or mechanical keyboard buttons are too close.
+Before moving to software configuration, it's advisable to minimize background sources.
 This will significantly simplify further sound improvement and reduce the need for aggressive filter amplification.

 There are two ways to add a microphone in OBS.
-The first is globally through Settings → Audio, where a device is selected for the entire project.
-The second is by adding a separate Audio Input Capture source to the scene.
+First — globally through Settings → Audio, where the device is selected for the entire project.
+Second — by adding a separate Audio Input Capture source to the scene.

-Adding microphone as a source is more convenient, as it gives more control and allows changing parameters for a specific broadcast.
-A common beginner's mistake is double adding the same microphone, which causes echo and delay.
+Adding the microphone as a source is more convenient, as it gives more control and allows changing parameters for a specific broadcast.
+At the same time, a common beginner mistake is adding the same microphone twice, which causes echo and delay.

 Main options: